Loreinator/Shuffle-Move/README.md

 This program is licensed under GNU General Public License Version 3.
 Please read and agree to the terms of the included license before use.

 ##Changelog
+* **v0.3.110 - 20170-07-17**
+	- Updates for July 11th
+	- Window offscreen safety added.
+It can be disabled from the Help menu.
+	- Fixed 4Up configuration
+	- Stage 485 Burmy is now Bug type
+	- Minor config fixes
 * **v0.3.109 - 2017-07-09**
 	- Fixed i18n for French
 	- Fixed Cross Attack+ damage calculation